uw-dims/tsk4j/README.md

         `-- apl
             `-- commons
                 `-- native-lib-loader
-                    `-- 2.0.0
+                    `-- 2.1.0
-                        |-- native-lib-loader-2.0.0.jar
+                        |-- native-lib-loader-2.1.0.jar
-                        `-- native-lib-loader-2.0.0.pom
+                        `-- native-lib-loader-2.1.0.pom
 ```

 INSTALLATION
 ============

-Currently this codebase is organised as four Maven 'modules', with a
+Currently this codebase is organised as XXX Maven 'modules', with a
 parent pom at the root level.

+TO FINISH:

 * Module 1: the .
 Java classes auto-generated from .xsd
 file set via xjc. xjc is bundled with recent JDK releases (1.6+).
 This